turbomarko/turbo-drf/docs/deployment-on-pythonanywhere.rst

 Redis
 -----

-PythonAnywhere does NOT `offer a built-in solution <https://www.pythonanywhere.com/forums/topic/1666/>`_ for Redis, however the production setup from Cookiecutter Django uses Redis as cache and requires one.
+PythonAnywhere does NOT `offer a built-in solution <https://www.pythonanywhere.com/forums/topic/1666/>`_ for Redis, however the production setup from Turbo DRF uses Redis as cache and requires one.

 We recommend to signup to a separate service offering hosted Redis (e.g. `Redislab <https://redis.com/>`_) and use the URL they provide.